Energy-momentum and dark energy in $\boldsymbol{SU(\infty)}$-QGR quantum gravity

-For example, in the QSL based on the relative purity~\cite{qmspeedopen} - defined in (\ref{relpurity}) - and for Fubini--Study distance of pure states $ds^2$ in $\Xi$ and $ds'^2$ in $\bm[\hm_s]$ have the following form~\cite{hourisqgr,hourisqgrym}: \be ds^2 \equiv \Uplambda ds'^2 = \kappa^2 (\tr (\hvarrho d\hvarrho))^2 \ee The density matrix $\hvarrho$ should include the contribution of all subsystems, except that of the clock, because its contributions is implicit through $d\hvarrho$, which is related to the chosen clock and time parameter.
-Moreover, as the quantum speed limit relations are obtained from uncertainty relations for continuous parameters, we trace out the contribution of discrete states of internal symmetry $G$ of subsystems.
-Therefore, in general $\hvarrho$ is mixed.
-An extension of the effective path of the state in its Hilbert space including the contribution of $G$ symmetry is discussed in~\cite{hourisqgr}.
-Note also that operators $\hvarrho$, $d\hvarrho$, the distance function $\dm (\hvarrho, \hvarrho + d\hvarrho)$, and the metric ${\tt g}_{tt}$ are dimensionless.
-By contrast, comparison of diffeo-surface areas introduces a dimensionful parameter in $\Xi$.
-The constant scale $\Uplambda$, which can be chosen to be proportional to $M_P^{-1}$ (or equivalently $L_P$), transforms the dimensionless path parameter $s'$ in the Hilbert space to the path parameter $s$ with length dimension in $\Xi$.
+For example, in the QSL based on the relative purity~\cite{qmspeedopen} - defined in (\ref{relpurity}) - and for Fubini--Study distance of pure states $ds^2$ in $\Xi$ and $ds'^2$ in $\bm[\hm_s]$ have the following form~\cite{hourisqgr,hourisqgrym}: \be ds^2 \equiv \Uplambda ds'^2 = \kappa^2 (\tr (\hvarrho d\hvarrho))^2 \ee